 But it also has an important role as a seasoning ingredient in cooking, adding a distinct dimension and rich taste that enhances the flavor and fragrance of many dishes.

-And because of the unique flavors and aroma it lends to a recipe, it’s important to choose a wine that will enhance a finished dish – not take away from it because of inferior quality or poor taste.
+And because of the unique flavors and aromas it lends to a recipe, it’s important to choose a wine that will enhance a finished dish – not take away from it because of inferior quality or poor taste.

 You don’t have to buy an ultra-expensive bottle for your recipe, but don’t let the lowest price tag determine your selection either – unless it has the flavor and qualities you want.

-Join us now for our top tips, and a closer look at what makes wine desirable for cuisine, dry versus sweet varieties, choosing the right vino for a recipe, why fortified varieties are ideal for cooking, and selecting appropriate quantities for a recipe.
+Join us now for our top tips, and a closer look at what makes wine desirable for cuisine, dry versus sweet varieties, choosing the right option for a recipe, why fortified varieties are ideal for cooking, and selecting appropriate quantities for a recipe.

 Uncorked in the Kitchen